Get experience while making an impact

 How are nonprofit projects scoped?

 After prospective nonprofit clients submit proposals, our Product Leads manually screen them to ensure that projects utilize technologies students are familiar with and that there are no budgetary, legal, or ethical concerns.
-Clients are charged a $1,000 flat fee to participate in our program (all of which is invested back into sustaining Develop for Good as a nonprofit ourselves!).
+Clients are charged a $1,000 flat fee to participate in our program (all of which is invested back into volunteer swag as well as sustaining Develop for Good as a nonprofit itself!).

-The project scoping phase begins in the first 4 out of 16 weeks.
+The project scoping phase begins in the first month.
 During this time, you and your project team will work with your nonprofit client to mutually decide on a tangible technical deliverable to be completed by the end of the program.
-There is a possibility the deliverable may not be exactly what the client initially described in their proposal, whether it's because your team identifies a a more optimal solution, or because your team determines only a phase of the larger product can be feasibly completed in the given time frame.
-Once a mutual agreement is met, new Product Requirements Documents and Statements of Work are signed by all participants before the project development phase begins.
+There is a possibility the deliverable may not be exactly what the client initially described in their proposal, whether it's because your team identifies a more optimal solution, or because your team determines only a phase of the larger product can be feasibly completed in the given time frame.
+Once a mutual agreement is met, a new Product Requirements Document is approved by all participants before the project development phase begins.

 What is the required time commitment?

 We require a minimum time commitment of 5-10 hours/week for 16 weeks.
-Each week will involve a mandatory 1.5 hour weekly meeting with your team, nonprofit client, and Team Mentor.
+Each week will involve a mandatory 1.5 hour weekly meeting with your team, nonprofit client, and Team Mentor (if applicable).
 Weekly team meetings occur between Sunday - Tuesday.
 Student applicants are able to indicate which days/times they're available on the student volunteer application.

-Students who opt into 1:1 Mentorship will meet with their 1:1 Mentors for an additional 30 minutes every week.
+Students who are matched with 1:1 Mentors will meet for an additional 30 minutes every week.
 1:1 meetings occur between Thursday - Saturday.
 Mentee applicants are able to indicate which days/times they're available on the student volunteer application.

 Additional ad-hoc sync-ups may be scheduled by the team on an as-needed basis.
 Outside of meetings, the rest of the time is dedicated to completing technical work asynchronously.

-We also expect students to acknowledge or confirm receipt of messages on a timely basis (within 48 hours during the weekdays).
+We also expect students to acknowledge or confirm receipt of messages on a timely basis (within 48 business hours).
 The success of the project depends heavily on everyone's ability to respond quickly and communicate clearly and effectively.

-Although we understand that students may be juggling an internship or coursework throughout this period, we expect students to consider their Develop for Good role as one of their top priorities.
-Our opportunities are extremely competitive, and we rigorously enforce commitment expectations and standards.
+Although we understand that students may be juggling an internship or coursework throughout this period, we expect students to consider their Develop for Good role as a top priority.
+Our opportunities are extremely competitive, and we rigorously enforce commitment standards.
+We have replaced students who do not meet program expectations in the past.
 If you are interested but are unsure of whether you have the bandwidth in the upcoming batch, please consider applying for a future batch!

 Does Develop for Good offer financial assistance?

 Yes!
 At Develop for Good, we believe strongly in equality of opportunity.
 The Develop for Good Fellows program is an initiative that was formed to remove financial barriers faced by underserved and underrepresented U.S. college students who otherwise would be unable to participate in our student volunteer opportunities.
-We’re dedicated to making our hands-on project experiences accessible to all, and launched this initiative to reflect our priorities in diversity, equity, and inclusion.
+We’re dedicated to making our hands-on project experiences accessible to all.

 We typically post a standalone Fellows application in our channels partway through the active project batch.
 Although we cannot guarantee that every eligible student will receive a grant due to our funding limitations, selected recipients are notified and administered a $500 unrestricted grant shortly after the conclusion of the ongoing cohort.